diffpy/diffpy.pdfgui/doc/source/examples.rst

    step of "5" Angstroms.
 Leave the second row blank.

-4. click “OK” in the current action panel and 4 new fits with desired incremental limits are geberated below the original fit.
+4. click “OK” in the current action panel and 4 new fits with desired incremental limits are generated below the original fit.

     .. figure:: images/fig3-05.png
        :align: center